 Keep Trying With Guava Retrying

 We were having a race condition on a server which was “fixed” by adding an sleep to the thread to check again later.
-Yes, it sucked, so I decided to make something more sophisticated and went looking for a library to handle retryies with multiple strategies.
-That’s when I first read about Guava Retrying
+Yes, it sucked, so I decided to make something more sophisticated and went looking for a library to handle retries with multiple strategies.
+That’s when I first read about Guava Retrying.

 In the words of it’s creator (rholder):

 Guava-Retrying is a small extension to Google’s Guava library to allow for the creation of configurable retrying strategies for an arbitrary function call, such as something that talks to a remote service with flaky uptime.

 Let’s say we want to execute a task that will:

 - Retry if an exception of type IOException is thrown

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20

 After attempting 5 times it will throw a